 Summit One Vanderbilt offers a captivating spectacle with its mirrored interiors and unobstructed views of iconic skyscrapers like the Chrysler Building to the east and the Empire State Building to the south.
 Opening hours are generous, stretching until midnight, with the last entry at 11 p.m., making it ideal for late-night city explorers.

 Designed by Kenzo Digital, SUMMIT’s observatory, known as “Air,” is a three-level, immersive space perched 1,000 feet above the bustling city streets of New York City.
-Before you ascend to this urban paradise, you’ll be required to slip on “sneaker condoms” at the entrance to protect the glass floors from scratches.
+Before you ascend to this urban paradise, staff will require you to slip on “sneaker condoms” at the entrance to protect the glass floors from scratches.

 The Affinity Room, a personal favorite, is like stepping into a fun house filled with interactive wonders.
 It’s the only space where you can truly lose yourself in the experience.
-Now, there is one minor hiccup – the once-open view of the north side of NYC is now partially blocked by the construction of JP Morgan’s 270 Park Ave. building.
+Now, there is one minor hiccup – the newly constructed JP Morgan’s 270 Park Ave. building now partially blocks the once-open view of the north side of NYC.
 It’s a bit of an eyesore, to be honest.
-I can still remember the days when I worked in corporate and this view was wide open, long before the glass towers of Billionaires Row started to fill the sky
+I can still remember the days when I worked in corporate, and this view was wide open, long before the glass towers of Billionaires Row started to fill the sky

 If you’re considering a visit to Summit One Vanderbilt observatory, tickets start at $42 for general admission.
 Watching the sunrise isn’t one of the ticket options, but if you’re subscribed to their newsletter, you can usually find out about extra perks.
 Remember to bring your sunglasses, and you’ll be ready to soak in the mesmerizing beauty of New York City from Summit One Vanderbilt, the shiny new jewel in the skyline.